AndresMunguia/SRE-Bootcamp-Q12023/README.md

 ### CI Workflow

-Using Git Actions I scripted a CI pipeline, everytime there is a change on main branch this triggers and build a docker image, tags it and uploads it to my public Dcoker Hub repository.
+Using Git Actions I scripted a CI pipeline, every time there is a change on main branch this triggers and build a docker image, tags it and uploads it to my public Docker Hub repository.

 ```